kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 | GatewayThrottling      | GatewayReceiverRefusedMetrics                                                                            |
 | Healthy                | **not** (GatewayExporterDroppedMetrics **or** GatewayExporterEnqueueFailed **or** HighBufferUtilization **or** GatewayReceiverRefusedMetrics) |

+### Gateway/Agent Communication

+The mentioned events are about the Gateway Collector.
+Some issues might happen with the Agent, like:
+* Gateway can't be reached (network problem).
+* Gateway won't accept data (gateway throttling).

+In both cases, the Agent might drop data after too many retries.
+But since users usually can't do much about these issues, we won't include them in the TelemetryFlowHealthy condition.
+If there's throttling, scaling horizontally might help, but it's not much different from dealing with a high OTLP ingestion rate.

+In the future, we might think about adding a TelemetryCollectionHealthy condition for the Agent.
+This would help track issues like scraping problems by Prometheus Receiver.

 ## Consequences

 The suggested API addresses possible obstacles in the telemetry flow.
 We can enhance the information in the message field and include a troubleshooting guide.

 Looking ahead, as the OTel Collector evolves, we may introduce additional reasons, as well as expose simplified custom metrics derived from OTel Collector metrics to the user.